Cold Hands And Feet Anxiety Symptoms

 Is having cold hands and feet harmful?

 No!
-Anxiety cold hands and feet is very common.
+Having cold hands and feet is common when a person is anxious.
 Most people experience this symptom when anxious or stressed.

 How to eliminate anxiety cold hands and feet?